STREAMED On-Demand Delivery +

 • What to do next?

 Also there are no time restrictions or viewing limits on any of the workshop resources including the Workshop’s Consultation Recordings.
-And as additional questions arise they can be answered by attending our free weekly Tutorials Live Steamed via ZOOM ensuring consistent and ongoing support.
+And as additional questions arise they can be answered by attending our weekly Tutorials live-steamed over ZOOM ensuring consistent and ongoing support.

 Resources: Extensive course notes, videos, test images, actions, macros, luts